DatLeDao/dicee/README.md

 A simple Flutter project.

-This project show 2 dicea which you can interact with.
+This project show 2 dices which you can interact with.

 # How to run:
 1. Clone this to your computer.